Serralq/SerralqArchStory/README.md

 - [ ] Too similar text
 - [ ] Too different text (ex: neon blue vs watercolor red)
 - [ ] Regular text is deemphasized
+- [ ] Blend into background enough so can lose focus and then only refocus once need to read

 Why? >> Easy to read, fun to read, slight sleepy mood